Your Cart

 Registration: No

-Note: No speed law, but 25 km/h standard
+Note: No speed law, but a 25 km/h standard

 Speed: 15.5 mph